MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Read about a [typical technical interview][typical-interview].
 * Memorize a few [insightful questions][good-questions].
 * Read some advice for [interviewing at a company you really want to work at][hackreactor-article].
-* Check the to see if there are any to-dos on your resume
 * If you finish the a/A pairboarding problems early,
     * Stay sharp using [these tests][algo-specs] only after you get through the pairboarding.
     * Continue [Codility][codility] if you want to do more on your own.
 * By the end of the day, you should have 45 compnies in Jobberwocky.